vclabsysbio/AI-MD_scRNAseq/README.md

 # AI-MD single-cell RNA-seq

 ## Description
-   This respiratory contains tools and commands to analyze single-cell RNA-seq (scRNA-seq) on general and HPC server via CPU and GPU.
-The main analysis steos divide to 3 steps; 1.
-Mapping sequencing data with human genome reference for counting gene expression and immune receptor (TCR/BCR), 2.
-Processing genotype data and demultiplex pooled scRNA-seq, 3.
-Analyze data and visualization.
+   This GitHub respiratory includes tools and commands for analyzing single-cell RNA-seq (scRNA-seq) on a general or HPC server using CPU and GPU.
+The main analysis processes are as follows: 1.
+Mapping sequencing data with a human genome reference for counting gene expression and immune receptor (TCR/BCR), 2.
+Processing genotype data and demultiplexing pooled scRNA-seq, and 3.
+Data analysis and visualization.

 - [Requirements](#Requirements)